ByteGuard-HQ/byteguard-file-validator-scanner-amsi/README.md

 > ⚠️ **Important:** This package is one layer in a defense-in-depth strategy.
 > It does **not** replace endpoint protection, sandboxing, input validation, or other security controls.

+> ⚠️ **Important:** This package uses the Microsoft Antimalware Scan Interface (AMSI) and will submit content to the installed antimalware engine on the host (_e.g., Microsoft Defender_).
+Malicious samples or test files (_such as the EICAR test file_) may trigger alerts and incidents in your security monitoring.
+Make sure your security/operations team is aware of this integration before running tests in shared or production environments.

 ## Features

 - **AMSI-based** implementation of `IAntimalwareScanner` for `ByteGuard.FileValidator`